Discovering...

 Period dramas set in colonial North Africa

-The French-built Art Deco districts and the planned new medina (Quartier Habous) provide a unique 1930s-era backdrop used in productions depicting colonial-era North Africa.
+The French-built Art Deco districts and the planned new medina (Quartier Habous) provide a unique 1930s-era backdrop.
+Productions depicting colonial-era North Africa use these streets to capture an era that has largely disappeared elsewhere in the region.

-From 1960s epics to modern blockbusters, these are the most notable productions that chose Morocco as their filming destination.
+From 1960s epics to modern blockbusters and streaming series, these are the most notable productions that chose Morocco as their filming destination.

 Lawrence of Arabia (1962)

 The film that established Morocco as a filming destination.
-Peter O'Toole's epic was largely shot across southern Morocco.
+Peter O'Toole's Oscar-winning epic was largely shot across southern Morocco.
+The Draa Valley's vast desert plains provided the sweeping panoramas that define this masterpiece.

 Gladiator (2000)

 Russell Crowe's Oscar-winning epic built a full colosseum replica at Atlas Studios.
-The slave market scenes used Ait Ben Haddou.
+The slave market and Zucchabar scenes used Ait Benhaddou.
+Remnants of the sets remain visible on studio tours.

 Game of Thrones (2013-2019)

-Seasons 3-6 filmed extensively in Morocco.
-Daenerys's conquest of the slave cities was filmed at real Moroccan locations.
+Seasons 3 through 6 filmed extensively in Morocco.
+Daenerys's conquest of the slave cities brought Ait Benhaddou and Essaouira to millions of viewers worldwide.

 The Mummy (1999)